DaanKivits/MSc_thesis/CTDAStools/README.txt

 # Daan Kivits, 2023

-The 'CTDAS_tools' folder contains additional scripts that can be used for various operations when running simulations using the CTDAS shell.
+The 'CTDAS_tools' directory contains additional scripts that can be used for various operations when running simulations using the CTDAS shell.

 Here is a short explanation of the functionality of the scripts included in this directory: